-Guitar Shop Owner Hopes Egress Won’t End His Era at the Chelsea Hotel
+Midtown West Side Residents Meet to Mitigate Noise

 The shop is a Chelsea mainstay, as is Courtenay, who grew up in Queens, and has lived in Chelsea since the ’80s.
 He swore when he was a kid that he’d live close enough to his job that he could walk to work — and for the past 30 years he has, making the minutes-long commute from his co-op in Penn South to his shop.
 And it’s not only his clientele he loves; he’s crazy about the diversity of the neighborhood, and doesn’t want to see that end.

-“Back in the day, I watched a gay man in full leather with assless chaps have an awesome conversation with the 85-year-old woman, Sheila, who lived down the block,” he said.
+“Back in the day, I watched a gay man in full leather with assless chaps have an awesome conversation with the 85-year-old woman, Sheila, who lived down the block,” he recalled.
 “They connected because they both had toy poodles.
 These people care about what’s in your heart, not what outfit you’re wearing.
 I hate to sound like my father, but certain changes in our neighborhood worry me.”

-Chelsea is a haven for outcasts and artists, said Courtenay, and he doesn’t want to see that change.
+Chelsea is a haven for outcasts and artists, Courtenay noted, and he doesn’t want to see that change.
 He thought he had two years left on a 10-year lease that, he concedes, had an addendum allowing the owner to give him the boot if their renovation plans deemed it necessary.
 Drukier contends Courtenay was actually operating on a month-to-month lease, but is sympathetic to his plight.

 “We really tried to do the best we can,” Drukier said.
 “He knew this was an issue a long time ago, and we gave him proper notice.
 If he needs an extra month or so in that location before he finds a place, then the lawyers can work that out.
 But we are really trying to maintain what the Chelsea Hotel is, and part of that is bringing the ground floor back.”